In our business, we talk a lot about ductile iron nodularity, which is a prime indicator of quality in ductile castings.

 The intricacies of inoculation

 As molten iron is poured over the master alloy, fine magnesium particles are infused into the melt, a process known as inoculation.
-There are multiple ways to do this, but at Urick we favor the vertical in-mold method, in which the magnesium-containing alloy is positioned in a reaction chamber built into the inlet of the casting mold.
+There are multiple ways to do this, but at Urick, we favor the vertical in-mold method, in which the magnesium-containing alloy is positioned in a reaction chamber built into the inlet of the casting mold.
 This encourages an even distribution of inoculants throughout the casting, and in turn, eutectic solidification as the part cools — meaning the graphite and iron firm up at the same rate (and conversely would melt again at a single temperature lower than the constituent parts — eutectic is Greek for "well-melting").

 Temperature phasing

-Nodularity standards
+ductile iron Nodularity standards

-The ultimate objective of the ductile iron casting process is to achieve a 100% nodularity rating — meaning the graphite nodules are perfectly spheroidal.
+The ultimate objective of the ductile iron production process is to achieve a 100% ductile iron nodularity rating — meaning the graphite nodules are perfectly spheroidal.
 When a graphite particle's length is more than twice its diameter, it is classified as a floccule and disqualified from the nodule count.
 Urick is proud to produce castings that regularly exceed the industry standard of 80% nodularity, regularly achieving 90% nodularity or higher.

 Urick does ductile differently